konsumer/lambda-cms/README.md

 }
 ```

-Instead of importing ours, you can use any of them as an example of how to make your own.
+Instead of importing ours, you can use any of them as an example to make your own.

 There are 2 pages that should match the config, that you need to make in your app: